TruebitProtocol/truebit-eth/README.md

 https://faucet.goerli.mudit.blog/

 Then start Truebit-OS and claim some testnet TRU tokens for the respective account.
-If you need ETH for another address, you can use `node send.js` _youraddress_ to send test ETH from `account[0]`.
+If you prefer to send Görli ETH from another address, you can use `node send.js` _youraddress_ to send test ETH from an existing `account[0]`, or else transfer using a web application like [Metamask](https://metamask.io/) or [MyCrypto](https://mycrypto.com/).
+The following commands will assume that you are using Account #1 on your local machine, so substitute "`1`" as needed in the instructions below.
 ```
 cd Truebit2020
 npm run truebit